oneananda/model-context-protocol-info/001-Introduction/README.md

 4. Session Management Example
 •	Show how to maintain session continuity across multiple turns.
 •	Demonstrate how the session_id and context are reused and updated.

+5. Expand on Extensibility
+•	Briefly explain how to add custom fields or support new message types.
+•	Suggest how to handle additional context (e.g., user preferences, environment).

+6. Add Sequence Diagrams or Flowcharts
+•	Visualize the MCP lifecycle and turn flow for clarity.